rmassei/rmassei/README.md

 I am from Italy, living in Leipzig since 2012 and currently working in UFZ.
 I am actively working in the field of data management and FAIR data.

 In the last years, I worked actively with image objects and their analysis using python.
+I am also occasionally working on the analysis and visulaizazion of behavioural datasets collected from danio rerio larvae and gammarus pulex.

 I like to blend together different programming languages such as R, Python or Java using the analytical platform KNIME.
 In the last month, I have a growing interest in using Galaxy as a platform to produce reproducible data.